Contents

 Eclipse environment.

-Fully automated handling of passive protected shared resources:
+- Fully automated handling of passive protected shared

 stack-based protocols

-Optimized assignment of priorities and deadlines to threads
+- Optimized assignment of priorities and deadlines to

 pessimistic offset based analysis for CPU's and networks